Is there any restaurateur who doesn't want to increase restaurant sales or discover how to make a restaurant better?

 - Add outdoor seating.
 Though coronavirus has accelerated the push to outdoor dining, it was already on the rise.
 Outdoor seating increases beverage sales and the length of time customers stay at a venue.

-- Limit pour cost.
+- Limit liquor cost.
 Spillage, overpouring, and other waste adds up.
 Ensuring your bartenders know how to free pour and adhere to the standard liquor pour lowers this cost and increases the liquor available to sell.

 - Use social media.
 Restaurant marketing ideas have undergone major changes in the past 20 years.
 Social media drives more business than any other platform, particularly among the 21-30 market.